Your group will fall into one of the following categories:

 - Call (541) 552-6375 or email your date inquiry to email@example.com

-- As soon as your paperwork is approved you will receive a Conference Group Agreement and a request for a deposit equal to one night's lodging for your entire group at the double room rate
+- Once your paperwork is approved you will receive a Conference Group Agreement

 One month before arrival: